 Of important note, New Hope is also a borough of artists.
 New Hope has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Hope’s character.

 And if you like science, one thing you'll find is that New Hope has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Also of interest is that New Hope has more people living here who work in computers and math than 95% of the places in the US.

 The people who call New Hope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Hope residents report their race to be White, followed by Asian.
-Important ancestries of people in New Hope include Italian, Irish, English, and Polish.
+Important ancestries of people in New Hope include Irish, German, Italian, English, and Polish.

 The most common language spoken in New Hope is English.
-Other important languages spoken here include French and Serbo-Croatian.
+Other important languages spoken here include Italian and Spanish.